 - Mauritius: PAGE supported a Green Economy Learning Needs Assessment in 2018, highlighting the learning needs of civil servants as well as entrepreneurs and workers in strategic economic sectors.
 The assessment provides a basis for national training and education institutions to design courses that meet the needs of both public and private sectors.
-As part of this work, PAGE has trained civil servants to design and deliver effective e-learning programmes, aiming to leverage the full potential of e-learning platforms for high-quality education on green economy.
+As part of this work, PAGE trained civil servants to design and deliver effective e-learning programmes and delivered trainings to enhance knowledge and capacity of high school teachers on integrating green economy learning in the classroom.

-- Burkina Faso: In 2019, PAGE prepared agreements with the University of Ouagadougou II and the Ecole Nationale des Eaux et Fôrets (ENEF) to establish a master’s degree on green economy, as well as professional training for staff in the agricultural sector.
-Following this, PAGE has supported the introduction of a professional course on IGE and sustainable agriculture into the curricula of the ENEF.
+- Burkina Faso: In 2019, PAGE developed modules on green economy, which were used to strengthen the Master of Green Economy curricula delivered by the University of Ouagadougou II and included in professional trainings offered by the Ecole Nationale des Eaux et Fôrets (ENEF), in particular, supporting the introduction of a professional course on IGE and sustainable agriculture into the curricula of the ENEF.

 - Senegal: In October 2018, PAGE completed a Green Economy Learning Needs Assessment, focusing on the public sector.
 By providing a mapping of the existing offer for green economy learning and an analysis of gaps, the assessment contributes to the short-term goal of improving the green economy knowledge of civil servants and policymakers, while also supporting the long-term objective of integrating green economy principles into national curricula.